laiongabriel/ai-chatbot/README.md

-# AI Chatbot
+# AI Chatbot 🤖💬

-Simple chatbot that uses OpenAI's gpt-3.5-turbo language model to generate responses based on user input.
+Simple yet nice chatbot crafted to use OpenAI's gpt-3.5-turbo language model and generate responses based on user input.
+Be amazed, be entertained!

-## Preview
+## Preview 🔍

 ![Project preview](src/assets/img/preview.png)

-You can check out the app [here](https://ai-powered-chatbot.netlify.app/).
+Too lazy to read?
+No problem!
+Experience magic first-hand right [here](https://ai-powered-chatbot.netlify.app/).

-## Technologies
+## Magnificent Technologies 💻

-### Backend:
+### Backend - Express.js Royalty:

-In order not to show the API key on the front-end, the connection is established through an endpoint created with the Express.js framework, which makes the request and returns the data to the front-end.
-There is a limitation of 15 messages per day for each user.
+To keep those pesky API keys hidden from the prying eyes of the front-end, we've employed the regal Express.js framework.
+It creates a majestic endpoint, requests the data, and bestows it upon the front-end with grace.
+And because I'm feeling generous, you get a whole 15 messages per day!

-### Frontend:
+### Frontend - The Holy Trinity:

-This interface and layout was made from scratch by me using HTML, CSS and Vanilla JavaScript.
+This interface and layout were handcrafted by me, using the divine combination of HTML, CSS, and Vanilla JavaScript.
+Bask in its glory!